 Chatham Island is just over half the size of Stewart Island and twice the size of Great Barrier Island.
 It is a bit smaller than the territory of Hong Kong and the same size as Malta.

-The Chatham Islands have a mild oceanic climate, neither bleak nor subantarctic, but like Wellington.
+The Chatham Islands have a mild oceanic climate, similar to Wellington’s.
 However, the islands are drier than Wellington; they are not high enough to trigger rainfall, so get only 855 millimetres annually.
 Nor are they as windy, with an average of 16 gale days annually compared with Wellington’s 22.
-However, due to frequent cloud, the islands receive only 1,450 hours of sunshine a year – two-thirds of Wellington’s total.
+Due to frequent cloud, the islands receive only 1,450 hours of sunshine a year – two-thirds of Wellington’s total.

 There are very few frosts – four a year on average, one of the lowest rates in New Zealand.